jacobo/building_services/slides.md

 # Lesson 0:
 ## Every API client needs a mock mode.

 .notes there are lots of way to actually implement a mocked mode.
 One of the coolest examples is fog.
+Shai is going to go into deeper details in his talk later about the different ways you can setup a mocked mode.
+I just want to introduce the concept.

 !SLIDE
 #Fog